The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Proofs of step 3: The Gaussian equivalence property

 We now show that $M(\hth^*) - M(\hth^*_{\rm nl}) \to 0$ in probability.
 To do so, we use the argument given in \cite[Theorem 4]{abbasi2019universality}.
 Assume that $M(\hth^*)$ and $M(\hth^*_{\rm nl})$ converge to different values, say $M_A$ and $M_B$.
 Define $M = (M_A + M_B)/2$ and consider the following optimization problems

 Note that the values $\bar{\Phi}_A$ and $\bar{\Phi}_B$ must be different.
 Now, using the minimax theorem, and since the above objectives are $\zeta$-strongly convex, we can write

 Now, from the result of Theorem~\ref{main_theorem:GEP} we know that for any $\lambda > 0$ the values inside the min converge to the same value.
 As a result, the quantities $\bar{\Phi}_A$ and $\bar{\Phi}_B$ should converge to the same value (according to \cite[Lemma 1]{abbasi2019universality}) which is a contradiction with the claim that $M(\hth^*)$ and $M(\hth^*_{\rm nl})$ converge to different values (i.e. $M_A$ and $M_B$, respectively).
+A similar argument can be applied to show that $\twonorm{\bJ\hth^*} - \twonorm{\bJ\hth^*_{\rm nl}} \to 0$, in probability.